molgenis/molgenis/README.md

 ## 9. Third-party software
 For some modules in Molgenis, third-party software is in use.
 It is important to know that some of these licenses are different than the Molgenis license.

-On this section you can find a list of remarks about third-party software in Molgenis modules.
+In this section you can find a list of remarks about third-party software in Molgenis modules.

 ### molgenis-charts module
 As a non-profit organisation we are using the Highsoft software 'highstock version 1.3.6', in the molgenis-charts module to build some charts.